jakobhviid/BigDataCourseExercises/lectures/07/README.md

 Decide whether to go with the existing example or modify and create your content to match to project.

 **Task: Familiarize your self with [hints/experiment.py](./hints/experiment.py) Python file.**
-- Which framework is used to interact with the databse?
+- Which framework is used to interact with the database?

 **Task: Denote the schemas for the `experiment` and `results` tables in the database.**